LiorZ/hdac8_thesis/thesis.rst

 Template selection
 ----------------------

-	The three dimensional structure of HDAC8 was solved on numerous occasions and under different conditions in the last few years.
-[Add references] Below is a table that summarizes the HDAC8 structures that were tested as templates for our protocol:
+	As we've previously discussed, our protocol models the interaction between a peptide and its corresponding receptor.
+FlexPepDock demands a three dimensional structure of the receptor and a low resolution approximation of the peptide.
+In our case, the receptor is HDAC8, its three dimensional structure was solved on numerous occasions and under different conditions in the last few years.
+In this study we tried to use multiple structures as our template, hoping that one of them will give an accurate complex with the peptidic substrates.
+Below is a table that summarizes the structures that were tested as templates for this study:

 ======	=========	============================================================
 PDB ID	Reference	Description